-- Stealing employee or Company property. - Misusing a Company computer, telephone, e-mail or other resource. - Making false records or reports, such as signing another person's name, altering a business document or logging in an Company database activities not performed.

-• Destroying, changing, falsifying or hiding evidence of any activity that violates this Code of Conduct.
+- Stealing employee or company property - Misusing a company computer, telephone, email or other resource - Making false records or reports, such as signing another person's name, altering a business document or logging in a company database activities not performed - Destroying, changing, falsifying or hiding evidence of any activity that violates this Code of Conduct

-If you see or suspect fraud, dishonesty or criminal conduct, immediately report the situation to your manager, Compliance Officer, or designated legal contact.
-You may also report your concern anonymously by writing to Compliance, or by calling the AlertLine.
+If you see or suspect fraud, dishonesty or criminal conduct, immediately report the situation to your manager, compliance officer or designated legal contact.
+You may also report your concern anonymously by writing to compliance, or by calling the AlertLine.

 You must cooperate and be truthful during all investigations.
-If law enforcement or another government agency contacts you about a possible violation, immediately report the contact to your manager, Compliance Officer or designated legal contact..
+If law enforcement or another government agency contacts you about a possible violation, immediately report the contact to your manager, compliance officer or designated legal contact.